Over the last month of trading, iron ore prices have dropped 8.5%. This comes after a recent sell-off tied to a downturn in China’s economic growth.

 For Markets & Money

 PS: Aussie investors have seen great results from iron ore investments in the past.
-But Markets & Money resources analyst Jason Stevenson believes that your best opportunities lie in smaller, more speculative stocks that aren’t restricted to iron ore.
+But Markets & Money resources analyst Jason Stevenson believes that your best opportunities could lie in smaller, more speculative stocks that aren’t restricted to iron ore.
 The kind that could see massive share price moves from a single positive drill-hole result.
-For 10 of his favourite mining stocks on the Aussie market this year, download his free report ‘Top 10 Mining Stocks 2018’ today.
+For 10 of his favourite mining stocks on the Aussie market this year, download his free report ‘Top 10 Mining Stocks 2019’ today.